cweinberger/bpc/README.md

 ## Scope

-Each application registeret with BPC can be assigned one or more arbitrary scopes e.g. "berlingske", "bt" or "marketinganalytics".
-When a website validates a user ticket with BPC, only permissions that are within that specific applications scope are accessible.
-This means that only applications with e.g. the "berlingske" scope are allowed to read or make changes to the permissions within that scope.
-Other scopes are restricted.
+Each application registeret with BPC can be assigned one or more arbitrary scopes e.g. `berlingske`, `bt` or `marketinganalytics`.

-Scopes cannot be named starting with "admin".
-There is a reserves scope named be the convention "admin:<client ID>".
-These are used to promote specific users as an admin for that application in the BPC console.
+Each scope gives access to the data inside that scope for each user.

+All scopes on the app ticket, will automatically be transferred to the user ticket.
+See section [`Ticket`](#ticket)

+If the scope ends with `:read`, e.g. `berlingske:read`, then a ticket can only read data and not write.
+This has mostly only an effect on app tickets, because user tickets cannot write data.

-The reserved scope "admin" is used for users that are allowed to see and create apps.
-This scope will be added automatically to the ticket, if the grant is to the console app.
+Scopes cannot start with `admin`, since it is reserved and is used for apps and users that are allowed to see and create apps.
+This scope is used by the _BPC Console_ application.
+For each app, the scope `admin:<app ID>` is created.
+This scope allows for specific users to be assigned as an admin for that application in the _BPC Console_.

-The reserved scope "admin:\*" is used for superadmins.
+The reserved scope `admin:\*` is used for superadmins - users that have admin priviliges on all apps.

+The scope `admin:{id}:app` is dynamically added to any app ticket.
+This allows the app to admin ifself e.g. change settings, without access to the *BPC Console*.
+This scope will _not_ be transferred to the user ticket.

 ## Grant